August 7, 2019

 On Flexibility and Pain

-One of the most rewarding life projects that I've undertaken in recent years has been the development of my overall flexibility and spinal health.
-It wasn't until later in life, having endured periods of chronic pain and sustained several serious injuries, that I realized the fundamental importance of flexibility.
-In true form to the nature of good health, which I believe is essentially a complex system of feedback loops, flexibility affects everything, not least of which is the propensity to become injured, and the trajectory of recovery.
-Herein are some high-level recommendations around flexibility and back health, as the salve to what ails you.
+One of the most rewarding life projects I've taken on in recent years has been the development of my overall flexibility and spinal health.
+Good health is essentially a complex system of feedback loops, and flexibility affects everything, not least the propensity to get injured, and the trajectory of recovery.
+Here are some high-level recommendations.

 1. Listen to your body

-First and foremost, like with most things, pay attention; in this case, to your body.
-If in the process of warming up or streching, anything feels wrong or painful, stop and regroup.
+First and foremost, like with most things, pay attention, in this case, to your body.
+If, while warming up or stretching, anything feels wrong or painful, stop and regroup.
 Use pain as a resource.

 2. Ask for help, if you need it

-At various periods, I've gone back to physical therapy to rehabilitate pain or re-injury, or gone to a general practice doctor to ask for a few days worth of pain medication for back or knee pain.
-When things get bad, don't put off the process of asking for help or going to a doctor.
-That being said, avoid Opioids if you can help it, but sometimes you can't.
+At various points I've gone back to physical therapy to rehabilitate pain or re-injury, or seen a doctor for a few days of pain medication for back or knee pain.
+When things get bad, don't put off asking for help.
+That said, avoid opioids if you can, but sometimes you can't.

 3. Set a goal

 I've found that having a specific goal is highly motivating.
-Something like: "I want to be able to perform middle splits" or "I wanna be able to axe kick some mo fos".
-I've found that this helps me to maintain consistency (in some ways, even more than the prospect of not being in pain).
+Something like “I want to be able to perform middle splits” or “I wanna be able to axe-kick some mo fos.”
+This helps me maintain consistency, in some ways even more than the prospect of not being in pain.

 4. Use a lumbar pillow

-Any time I'm sitting, I try to use good posture, but if possible, I use a lumbar pillow.
-These help tremendously for long drives and plane rides.
+Any time I'm sitting, I try to use good posture, but if possible I use a lumbar pillow.
+These help tremendously for long drives and flights.
 If you can, punctuate sitting with standing and stretching.

 5. Sneeze and cough correctly